coder/docs/guides/v2-faq.md

 </br>

-> For more information on v2 concepts, please review the [Moving to Coder
+> For more information on Coder v2 concepts, please review the [Moving to Coder
 > v2](./moving-to-oss.md) guide.